Ilegales

-Ilegales (also called Los Ilegales, "The Illegals") is a Grammy-nominated Dominican merenhouse trio.
-It is one of the main exponents that helped to introduce and establish the merenhouse to the mainstrean and get an international audience.
+Ilegales (also called Los Ilegales, "The Illegals") is a Grammy-nominated Dominican merenhouse group, which is one of the main exponents that helped to introduce and establish the merenhouse to the mainstrean and get an international audience.
 The band is well known by hits such as "La Morena", "Taki Taki", "Tu Recuerdo", "La Otra" and "Chucucha".
 They were one of the first merenhouse acts to perform at Viña del Mar International Song Festival in 1998 and 2003.

 Ilegales is one of the best selling Dominican acts, receiving gold and platinum certifications across Latin America, and winning Latin Billboard Music awards, Soberano Awards, and receiving nominations to the Grammy Awards and Latin Grammy Awards on several occasions.

 The group is led by singer-songwriter Vladimir Dotel and also includes David Diaz and Junior Pimentel.

 Band History

-The trio was founded in 1993.
+The group was founded in 1993.